Validation

 Effect on HTML

-for each evaluated query object (rule, group, or the entire query) will be assigned one of two classes: queryBuilder-valid
+for each evaluated query object (rule, group, or entire query) will be assigned one of two classes: queryBuilder-valid

 or queryBuilder-invalid